-Cervus acquires and manages authorized agricultural, commercial, industrial and transportation equipment dealerships with interests in 55 dealerships located in Western Canada, New Zealand and Australia.
+Cervus acquires and operates authorized agricultural, commercial, industrial and transportation equipment dealerships.
+Cervus has interests in 75 dealerships in Canada, New Zealand and Australia, employing more than 1,700 people.
 The primary equipment brands represented by Cervus include John Deere agricultural equipment; Bobcat and JCB construction equipment; Clark, Sellick, and Doosan material handling equipment; and Peterbilt transportation equipment.